zbm-dev/zfsbootmenu/docs/man/generate-zbm.5.rst

   The path to the EFI stub loader used to boot the unified bundle.
 If not set, a default of either ``/usr/lib/systemd/boot/efi/linuxx64.efi.stub`` or ``/usr/lib/gummiboot/linuxx64.efi.stub`` is assumed.

+**SplashImage**

+  The path to a bitmap image file (BMP) to use as a splash image before ZFSBootMenu loads.
+Only works if using systemd-boot's EFI stub loader.
+The ZFSBootMenu logo is available in BMP format at ``/usr/share/examples/zfsbootmenu/splash.bmp``.

 EXAMPLE
 =======